e11717655/ASC-ODE-Team13/docs/report.md

 ```
 # Improved Euler Method

-This method involved modifying the the `ExplicitEuler` time-stepping method by replacing the time steps with
+This method involved modifying the `ExplicitEuler` time-stepping method by replacing the time steps with

 $$
 \tilde{y} = y _n + \frac{τ}{2}f(y_n) \\
 y_{n+1} = y_{n} + τf(\tilde{y})
 $$

-This method is also explicit, however it has a second-order $O(τ^{2}))$ accurate, causing the error to decrease in proportion to the square of the timestep.
+This method is also explicit, however it is second-order $O(τ^{2}))$ accurate, causing the error to decrease in proportion to the square of the timestep.
 It is still not stable, and also does not need a `NewtonSolver` as it only requires two function evaluations.

 ```cpp
 class ImprovedEuler : public TimeStepper{